19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Combat/Ranged Attack.md

 You can only make ranged attacks against targets that you can see.

-*The GM should let the PCs know when a creature is obscured / obstructed if it makes sense.*
+*The GM should let the PCs know when a creature is obstructed if it makes sense.*

 ## Improvised Ranged Weapons